Informfully/Experiments/experiments/tutorial/README.md

 ### Part D - Creating Random Baseline
 Please find the relevant files for this step in the folder: **experiment_scripts/random_ebnerd_small.py**.
-All you need to do is to run the random baseline script with the relevant UxIxR metrix and item pool as input.
+All you need to do is to run the random baseline script with the relevant user-item interaction metrix and item pool as input.

 ## Step 4 - Evaluation Metrics
 Please find the relevant file for this step in the folder: **evaluation_scripts**.